adityashankar28/GLOBAL-SUPER-STORE-ANALYSIS_USING-POWER-BI/README.md

 ## About the Dataset
 ## Objective
-To understand and analyse patterns related to the Profit and Sales Trend and Insights over time by using Data Visualization tool - Power BI ( ), including questions about-
+To understand and analyse patterns related to the Profit and Sales Trend and Insights over time by using Data Visualization tool - Power BI, Few questions about-
 *Performance market wise.
 *Segment wise sales and profit.
 *Top and Bottom performing products.